by Craig Brelsford

 “I am a bit less sanguine on finding means (other than call frequency or song) to separate all [Pale-Saks].
 Even in the hand, it is by no means clear.
 We can pick out long-winged male Sakhalin, and short-winged female Pale-legged.
 But there is more overlap than previously realized, and most are in between.
 There don’t appear to be any 100% consistent wing-formula differences, and plumage and bare-part features, while somewhat indicative, are again less than 100% reliable—especially under field conditions” (Round, in litt., 2016; emphasis mine).

 The most convenient separator of Pale-Sak is song, the cricket-like trill of Pale-legged being easily separable from the metallic whistle of Sakhalin.
-As Shanghai is not in the breeding range of either species, Pale-Sak songs are not often heard in Earth’s Greatest City.
+As Shanghai lies outside the breeding range of both species, Pale-Sak songs are not often heard in Earth’s Greatest City.
 I have heard Sakhalin sing only once, on 5 May 2016 at Shanghai’s Zhongshan Park (Brelsford, May 2016).
 The song of Pale-legged I have heard at various locations in Shanghai as well as on its breeding grounds in Heilongjiang (Brelsford, June 2016).

 For birders unaccustomed to Pale-Sak calls, the difference may be hard to detect, especially at windy Cape Nanhui.
 A sound-recorder (which may be a smartphone) will pick up the difference, and an audio spectrogram will show it graphically.
 Solid, indisputable ticks, in some cases life ticks, await enterprising birders who sound-record.